paperpatch/password_generator/README.md

 ## INTRODUCTION

-UConn Bootcamp Weekly Challenge 3: JavaScript: Password Generator  <br />
+JavaScript Password Generator  <br />
-Create an application that can use to generate a random password based on certain criteria.
+An application that can use to generate a random password based on certain criteria.
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code.<br />
 <br/>
 Built With:
 - JavaScript